pnvdev/nextjs-tetris/README.md

 - **Line Clearing**: Automatically clears full lines and updates the score.
 - **Game Over**: Displays a "Game Over" screen with the final score and a button to restart the game.
 - **Responsive Design**: Styled using Tailwind CSS for a clean and modern look.

+## Top Scores

+The game integrates with Supabase to manage and display the top 10 scores.
+When the game ends and if the final score is high enough, the player can input their name to save the score.
+The top 10 scores are fetched from Supabase and displayed on the screen.

+### How It Works

+1. **Score Submission**: Upon game over, players can submit their scores along with their name.
+The score is saved to a Supabase database table called `score`.
+2. **Score Display**: The top 10 scores are fetched from the Supabase database and displayed on the screen.

 ## Installation